 - Discuss the three types of safety zones and describe examples.

-- Discuss the guidelines for distance separation to avoid radiant heat injury.
+- Discuss the guidelines for size and distance separation to avoid radiant heat injury.

-- Four times the maximum flame height (20 feet-flame height x 4 = 80 feet radius from firefighters).
+- Four times the maximum flame height (20 foott-flame height x 4 = 80 foot-radius from firefighters)

-- Discuss size based on amount of resources and equipment in the area.
+- Size based on amount of resources and equipment

 - Discuss heat impact factors that will affect the guidelines for distance separation.

 - Convection heat from wind and terrain features

 - Reburn potential of fuel in safety zone